revbayes/revbayes.github.io/tutorials/divrate/modules/simple_overview.md

 diversification (*i.e.*,  where competitive ecological interactions among the species of a growing tree decrease the opportunities for speciation and/or increase the probability of extinction, e.g., {% citet Hoehna2014a %}).
-Third, we can ask whether changes in diversification rates are correlated with environmental factors, such as environmental CO<sub>2</sub> or temperature
-{% cite Condamine2013 %}.
 A final question in this category asks whether our study tree was impacted by a mass-extinction event (where a large fraction of the standing species diversity is suddenly lost, e.g., {% citet May2016 %}).
 The common theme of these